Video: Accessory nerve

 On the next image what we're going to be doing is then to go to the dorsal view of the brainstem.
 You can see here then the cerebellum cut to show you this highlighted structure which is the gracile fasciculus.
 More fibers of the accessory nerve will emerge from the gracile fasciculus seen here from this posterior view of the brainstem.
 These fibers coming from the gracile fasciculus join to form the spinal root of the accessory nerve which first ascends to then enter into the skull through the foramen magnum.
 Remember, we also talked about this on previous slides when we discussed the spinal root of the accessory nerve.

 Continue on with the pathway here, we see this highlighted structure which I also talked about before.
 This is a passage and this is known as the jugular foramen.
 The fibers of the cranial part and the spinal part of the accessory nerve exit the skull through this passage here – the jugular foramen.
 You can see them here.
 Although the fibers from the cranial part and the spinal part of the nerve exit the skull together, their fibers do not mix – don't forget this, this very important.
-Fibers from then the cranial root of the accessory nerve which as we have seen arise from the nucleus ambiguus and then synapse on this structure that you see now highlighted in green on the screen – the superior ganglion of the vagus nerve also known as cranial nerve number ten.
-Now after exiting the skull, the fibers go on to then run within the vagus nerve as you can see here now highlighted in green on the same image.
-Now once these fibers mixed with the vagus nerve, they end up in the pharyngeal and laryngeal branches of the vagus nerve innervating the muscles of the larynx with the exception of the cricothyroid muscle.
+The cranial part of the accessory nerve separates from the spinal portion and then continues over the surface of the structure that you see now highlighted in green on the screen – the inferior ganglion of the vagus nerve, also known as cranial nerve number ten.
+Now after exiting the skull, these cranial fibres then run within the vagus nerve as you can see here now highlighted in green on the same image, and are distributed principally to the pharyngeal and superior laryngeal branches of the vagus nerve.

 Continuing on with our pathway here, you can see this structure here highlighted.
 This is then the spinal part of the accessory nerve which fibers as we saw arise from the gracile fasciculus and go on to form the main part of the accessory nerve which provides then motor innervation to those muscles that we talked about before – the sternocleidomastoid muscle and the trapezius muscle.